galaxyproject/galaxy-hub/src/Community/Log/2013/RScriptTool/index.md

+---
-<div class="title">2013/05: Creating a Galaxy tool for R scripts that output images and PDFs</div>
+pagetitle: 2013, /, 05, :,  Creating a Galaxy tool for R scripts that output images and PDFs
+---